Skip to Content

 Verlan: The Backward French Slang

 Verlan what?
-Languages like French or English are a kind of “living entities” and people still modify them for centuries and it won’t stop.
-English speakers, as in other languages tend to make words shorter, it is called Apheresis.
-There are many examples like the word ”because” that sometimes is just pronounced “cause”.
+Languages like French or English are a kind of “living entity” and people have been modifying them for centuries, and it won’t stop.
+English speakers, as in other languages, tend to make words shorter; it is called Apheresis.
+There are many examples, like the word ”because” that sometimes is just pronounced “cause”.

-Those phonetics modifications make it harder for a language learner to master perfectly an idiom.
-There is a phonetic modification that does not exist in English and to my knowledge only exists in French.
+Those phonetic modifications make it harder for a language learner to master an idiom perfectly.
+There is a phonetic modification that does not exist in English, and to my knowledge, only exists in French.
 This slang is called “Verlan”.

 First question…

-1 – Where comes from the word Verlan?
+1 – Where does the word Verlan come from?

-The explanation of this word will explain what is for a French to speak in verlan.
-This French slang is the backward pronunciation of the French word “À l’envers” translated into English gives “upside-down” or “reverse”.
+The explanation of this word will explain what is for a French person to speak in verlan.
+This French slang is the backward pronunciation of the French word “À l’envers”, which translates into English as “upside-down” or “reverse”.
 We erase “À” and switch the word “verl’en” and we modify the writing to end up with the word “Verlan”.

-2 – When do French people are using it?
+2 – When do French people use it?

-It is considering a family of French slang.
-This means that words in verlan are colloquial and cannot be used for an interview, I would not recommend using them during a formal meeting.
-French people are using verlan in the everyday life.
+It is considered a family of French slang.
+This means that words in verlan are colloquial and cannot be used for an interview; I would not recommend using them during a formal meeting.
+French people are using verlan in everyday life.

 From my experience, I noticed that Parisian people tend to use it even more than other French.
-Also, reverse slang is used by mostly most generations and not only by the young from the suburbs as you might imagine.
+Also, reverse slang is used by most generations and not only by the young from the suburbs, as you might imagine.

-I will mention some of them since it is quite popular in the French language.
+I will mention some of them since they are quite popular in the French language.

 For example: